Generic consistency and nondegeneracy of vertically parametrized systems: Introduction

 \subsection{Acknowledgements}

-EF and OH have been funded by the Novo Nordisk project with grant reference number NNF20OC0065582.
+EF and OH have been funded by the Novo Nordisk Foundation project with grant reference number NNF20OC0065582.
 BP has been funded by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie IF grant agreement No 794627 and the Spanish Ministry of Economy project with reference number PGC2018-095392-B-I00.
+This work has also been funded by the European Union under the Grant Agreement number 101044561, POSALG.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or European Research Council (ERC).
+Neither the European Union nor ERC can be held responsible for them.

+The authors thank Ignacio González Mantecón and Anne Shiu for helpful feedback on earlier versions of the manuscript, and Bernd Sturmfels for pointing us to \cite{Yu2016prime}.